My-Power-STN39M-Hopefully/base-template/README.md

     3. _Dev Ops Request_ - Create a new development operations request, this can be sever management, user access item, workflow automation enhancement, or a report of issues going on with cloud infrastructure
     4. _Test Reqyest_ - Create test automation or manual testing request
 2. **Workflows**
-    1. _Auto Assign Issues and PRs to Main Org Project_ - Will link new issues and pull requests to: [Master Cassio is Great Project](https://github.com/orgs/Cassio-is-Great/projects/5)
+    1. _Auto Assign Issues and PRs to Main Org Project_ - Will link new issues and pull requests to: [Master 38M Project](https://github.com/orgs/My-Power-STN39M-Hopefully/projects/3)
     2. _Auto Assign Issues and PRs to Main Repo Project_ - Will link new issues and pull requests to project within this repo
     3. _Auto Assign_ - Using [Auto Assign](https://github.com/apps/auto-assign) will assign the creator of a pull request to the author of the pull request
     4. _Create Release Candidate Branch_ - Runs manually, creates branch from selected branch, adds pull request for new branch for release canidate